Tp2

 until mid-1960s and these were the last engines of this type used by PKP,

-1966, has been preserved and can now be seen at the Industry and Railway
+been preserved and can now be seen at the Industry and Railway Museum

-in almost perfect condition, still with pre-war service number 12C1-466;
+condition, still with pre-war service number 12C1-466; according to available

-according to available information, it once ran with a Tp2.
-DB got
+information, it once ran with a Tp2.
+DB

-rid of their 557-14s fairly quickly: last were written off in late
+got rid of their 557-14s fairly quickly: last were written off in

 industry, but none has been preserved.
 Main technical data